HNB-ECO/HNB-Blockchain/HNB/Readme.md

 |p2pNetwork|The peer to peer network management to help the node to manage the neighbor nodes to build the whole peer to peer network.
 |start|The entrance of this project.
 Starts and initializes whole system.
 |txpool|The transaction pool manager which manages transactions from the phase of transaction received to the phase of consensus.
-|util|Utilities of HNB project, such as: timer util+C44, date and time util, file util.
+|util|Utilities of HNB project, such as: timer util+C, date and time util, file util.